winnieTheWind/BaseBuildingGame/README.md

 # BaseBuildingGame

+## Description
 Based on Project Porcupine.

-Controls:
+## Controls

-Left mouse button - Place and select
+- **Left Mouse Button:** Place and select objects.
-Right mouse button - Pan Camera
+- **Right Mouse Button:** Pan Camera.
-Shift + Right mouse button - Rotate camera
+- **Shift + Right Mouse Button:** Rotate camera.

-Note:
+## Notes

-Currently, workers will only do Tile and Furniture jobs.
+- Currently, workers will only do Tile and Furniture jobs.

-Characters who have a Wall job to do need Steel Plates inventory, you can use the Mining Drone Station to create Steel Plates.
+- Characters tasked with a Wall job need Steel Plates in their inventory.
+Use the Mining Drone Station to create Steel Plates.

-Furniture can't be created on an Empty Tile.
+- Furniture cannot be created on an Empty Tile.

-Characters can't move if its spawned on an Empty Tile.
+- Characters cannot move if spawned on an Empty Tile.